crashoverride777/swifty-ads/README.md

 ```swift
 Ads.sharedInstance.presentingViewController = self
 ```

-This sets the presentingViewController property to your current ViewController and inits Ads.swift.
-This is needed so we can get a referece to the rootViewController to present the Ads.

 - Step 7: This Step is only needed if your app supports both portrait and landscape orientation.
 Still in your ViewController add the following method.
 ```swift